lorenzodallamico/EDRep/README.md

 conda activate EDRep
 ```

 On top of this, in order to use the `web.datasets.similarity` package you should follow the installation instructions of https://github.com/kudkudak/word-embeddings-benchmarks.
+Similarly, the `node2vec` package can be installed following the instructions at https://github.com/thibaudmartinez/node2vec (Linux 64 only).
 Finally, if the `faiss` package creates problem, you might need to install its dependency manually with

 ```
 sudo apt-get install libstdc++6